Watch: Dubai Ruler recalls how Emirates became top airline, even though people 'bet against it'

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-A few years after the establishment of the airport, Sheikh Mohammed was tasked with leading the development of Dubai airport by his father, Rashid bin Saeed Al Maktoum, former ruler of Dubai.
+A few years after the establishment of the airport, Sheikh Mohammed was tasked with leading its development by his father, Rashid bin Saeed Al Maktoum, former ruler of Dubai.

-In 1984, Sheikh Mohammed invited the director of the airline services company in Dubai, Maurice Flanagan, to his office, and the ball was in motion.
+In 1984, Sheikh Mohammed invited the director of the airline services company in the emirate, Maurice Flanagan, to his office, and the ball was in motion.

 From the date of taking the decision to run the airline privately, they had 6 months to lease aircraft, re-equip them, and launch Emirates.